Investment Team, Union Square Ventures

 Mona Alsubaei, member of the investment team of USV, is focused on its $162 million Climate Fund.
 Before USV, Mona worked at CrossBoundary, an emerging markets investment advisory firm where she was responsible for growing the firm’s Middle East and Central Asia presence.
 Mona started her career in policy and international economics at the United Nations.
 Mona is a global nomad who lived and worked in over eight countries but always has a special place in her heart for her hometown – Jeddah, Saudi Arabia.

-Candice Ammori advises climate tech startups and was most recently the Founding Director of On Deck Climate Tech, where she built a startup ecosystem and invested in climate tech companies.
+Candice Ammori is the founder of The Climate Vine and advises climate tech startups.
+She was most recently the Founding Director of On Deck Climate Tech, where she built a startup ecosystem and invested in climate tech companies.
 In the last year, she brought together 750+ people from across the global climate tech ecosystem, from policy experts to investors and founders, and helped talented folks start dozens of impactful organizations.
 Before that, her career spanned finance, data science, VR, cloud computing, and running a local business.
 She has a grad degree in statistics (focused on the ethics of AI) from the University of Michigan.

 Carlos Araque, CEO of Quaise (deep geothermal, raised $70M).
 Carlos Araque is an engineer with a background in technology transfer, product development, and venture capital.
 He was the Technical Director for The Engine, MIT’s groundbreaking fund and platform to commercialize world-changing ideas.
 During his time at The Engine, Carlos got introduced to the work of Dr. Paul Woskov from the MIT Plasma Science and Fusion Center on disruptive millimeter wave drilling technology for deep geothermal heat access, and founded Quaise, Inc. to pursue commercialization of the technology at scale.
 He leads the company as its CEO, with teams in Houston, Boston and Cambridge UK.
 Carlos is from Medellin, Colombia and has BS and MS degrees in Mechanical Engineering from MIT.